All Episodes

 They are blaming Republicans for what the Russians did.

-This is, I mean it's it's it's it's masterful.
+This is, I mean, it's masterful.

 At the same time, it is mind-boggling to watch this thing.

-Uh Obama hacks and his media press secretaries have embraced the Russian spin.
+Obama hacks and his media press secretaries have embraced the Russian spin, and this Times Online story is just fascinating.

-Modern Russia may be plugged into the internet and the global marketplace, but the battle for world opinion that the Kremlin is replaying uh is an old black and white movie.
+Modern Russia may be plugged into the internet and the global marketplace, but the battle for world opinion that the Kremlin is replaying is an old black and white movie.

-From the Times online in the UK, the Obama angle is getting wide play.
+From the Times Online in the UK, the Obama angle is getting wide play.

 It was aired on Wednesday by Sergei Markov, a senior political scientist who is close to Putin.

-Defeated by Obama on all fronts, McCain has one last card to play the creation of a virtual cold war with Russia.
+Defeated by Obama on all fronts, McCain has one last card to play, the creation of a virtual Cold War with Russia.

 Bush himself did not want a war in the South Ossetia, but his Republican Party didn't leave him any choice.